A paddle trip downriver can include these river hazards.

 - Low-head dams: These structures are difficult to see and can trap boaters.
 Consult a map of the river before your trip, and know where dams are located.
 Always carry your craft around them.

 - Rapids: When approaching rapids, go ashore well upstream and check them out before continuing.
 If you see dangerous conditions, carry your craft around them.

-- Strainers: These river obstructions allow water to flow through but block small boaters.
+- Strainers: These river obstructions allow water to flow through but may block small boats.
 Strainers may include overhanging branches, logjams, or flooded islands.
-Strainers are also notorious for causing death by drowning.